Senhaji-Rhazi-Hamza/Web_micro_service/README.md

 # Web_micro_service
-This project is a micro service example with REST API using python, flask and postgresql that will allow users to interact with a database using the REST API
+This project is a micro service example with using python, flask and postgresql that will allow users to interact with a database following the REST API philosophy

 # Use case description
 ## Context